 In Eden garden. – Have, get, before it cloy,

 In the second stanza of ‘Spring’ the speaker begins by asking a question.
-This immediately changes the patterning of the poem.
+This immediately changes the pattern of the poem.
 He is addressing a specific listener, Christ.
 He wants to know, “What is all this juice and all this joy?”
 It is clear that the speaker is referring to spring as something which contains elements of “joy” and things which seem “juicy,” or rich with life and potential.
 These are combined for another interesting moment of alliteration.
 The line also makes use of assonance with the repeated vowel sound.

 Before it cloud, Christ, lord, and sour with sinning,